Bio

 Background

-After Joan and her family moved to Tamale in northern Ghana in 1989, she continued to report for BBC and Canadian media, and also wrote her first two books, the non-fiction work Graveyard for Dreamers – one woman’s odyssey in Africa (Pottersfield 1994) and the short fiction collection, Strangers are like children (Pottersfield 1996).
+After Joan and her family moved to Tamale in northern Ghana in 1989, she continued to report for BBC and Canadian media, and also wrote her first two books.
 She also helped co-found two schools in Tamale, one the Tamale International School and the other Dahin Sheli, both of which are still flourishing today.

-Joan’s work has appeared in a range of media, including Le Monde Diplomatique, Toronto Star, The Globe and Mail, BBC Focus on Africa Magazine, Pambazuka News, Al Jazeera (English), CBC radio, the National Observer, and The Chronicle Herald, The Coast, The Halifax Examiner and The Cape Breton Spectator in her home province of Nova Scotia.
+Her work has appeared in Le Monde Diplomatique, Al Jazeera, Toronto Star, The Globe and Mail, Pambazuka News, CBC radio, The National Observer, The Chronicle Herald, The Coast, The Halifax Examiner, and The Cape Breton Spectator.

-She is a member of The Writers’ Union of Canada, the Writers’ Federation of Nova Scotia, and the Canadian Association of Journalists.
+She is a member of the International Consortium of Investigative Journalists (ICIJ), The Writers’ Union of Canada, the Writers’ Federation of Nova Scotia, and the Canadian Association of Journalists.

 In addition to English, Joan speaks French, German and a rusty Spanish, as well as some very basic phrases in Krio and Bambara.